natenka/pyneng-book-en/docs/source/book/05_basic_scripts/index.rst

     spanning-tree portfast
     spanning-tree bpduguard enable

-It is not necessary to specify extension .py for a file.

-But if you are using Windows it is better to do so because Windows uses a file extension to determine how to process a file.

-All scripts that will be created in this course have an extension.
+All scripts that will be created in this course have an extension ``.py``.
 You can say that it is a «good manners» - to create Python scripts with .py extension.

 .. toctree::
    :maxdepth: 1